 - Evaluate the whole thing, and within a reasonable time, ask if the solution is working?
 If not, pick another one to try.

-- Remember that is not your job as the parent to ‘fix’ life.
+- Remember that it is not your job as the parent to ‘fix’ life.
 Empower your children to make decisions and be responsible.

 All families go through tough times.
-Having a conflict once in a while is normal, but if the family issue becomes too overwhelming, it may be time for an intervention and it’s your duty.
+Having a conflict once in a while is normal, but if the family issue becomes too overwhelming, it may be time for an intervention, and it’s your duty.

 These points are time tested to Solve Your Family Problems.
 Always remember these tips and apply them in your family to overcome conflict.
 Conflict is a natural phenomenon, but you have to learn how to manage conflict to live a better life in the family.
-This is life.
+That is life.

-Solve Your Family Problems Is Your Duty
+Solving Your Family Problems Is Your Duty